opengisci/opengisci.github.io/_posts/2023-09-14-github-pages.md

 - `Commit`: Save a batch of changes to your repository, including a brief message and description
 - `Revert`: Undo one or more commits.
 - `Push`: Upload one or more commits from the local computer to the GitHub servers
+- `Fetch origin`: Check whether there are new commits on the GitHub server for this repository
-- `Pull`: Download one or more commits from the GitHub servers to your local computer.
+- `Pull`: Download one or more commits from the GitHub servers to your local computer and merge them into your repository.
 Or, if you have forked a repository and the original repository has continued to commit revisions, `pull` the revisions from the original version into your own forked version.
 An example case of this: you fork a repository with a course assignment and the professor subsequently makes a last-minute revision to the assignment.
 Just pull the changes into your own version!
 - `Pull Request`: Send suggested commits from your own forked version of a repository to the original repository owner.
 An example case of this: you fork a version of an open source GIS plugin, fix some errors or make some improvements, and send suggested revisions back to the plugin developer.

 ### Example GitHub Repository